Mathnerd314/stroscot/docs/Syntax.rst

 I've looked at various algorithms but I think the only way to handle it completely correctly and generically is to have a disambiguating pass on an ambiguous parse tree.
 The alternatives involve generating extra parser states or using PEGs.
 But PEGs have big issues with error detection and reporting, not to mention correct parsing.
 There's just no information on what possible parses are available or what token is expected.
 Whereas with Earley you can do "Ruby slippers": scan the sets for what they want next, output "warning: expected ';' at end of statement", and then add that to the parse forest and continue parsing with almost no overhead.

 Treesitter implements incremental LR parsing with error recovery, but since it doesn't support ambiguity I don't think it's sufficient for a compiler.

+Long-term, the goal is to use partial evaluation to generate the parser, by speeding up a naive brute-force algorithm applied to the grammar.
+There is already a paper on LR parsing by partial evaluation :cite:`sperberGenerationLRParsers2000`, so with sufficiently powerful compiler optimization handling general CFG grammars by specializing Earley etc. should be possible.

 Layout
 ======